ErnestThePoet/js-https/README.md

 ```

-The above steps 1) and 2) are not part of js-https and in practice needs certification verification to authenticate the validity of public key.
-To keep things simple, in this guide we will omit these steps and make public key directly available in our code.
+The above steps 1) and 2) are not part of js-https and browser needs to verify the certificate to ensure its authority.
+To keep things simple, in this guide we will omit these two steps and make public key directly available in our code.

 As is illustrated, in order to work properly, js-https requires the backend server to perform RSA-decryption and AES-encryption for each request.
 You can find a working backend demo [here](https://github.com/ErnestThePoet/js-https-backend-demo).